 Curation of a reference set of 12 experimentally verified self-resistance genes in 16 biosynthetic gene clusters (Table 1)

-In order to identify bacterial type I PKS biosynthetic gene clusters (BGCs) harboring a self-resistance copy of the target gene, we curated a list of known antibacterial self-resistance genes co-localized with the type I PKS BGCs We identified 16 clusters harboring experimentally verified self-resistance proteins, spanning polyketides, non-ribosomal peptides and their hybrids, terpenes, ribosomally synthesized and post-translationally modified peptides (RiPPs) and aminocumarins.
-Table 1 lists the number of clusters harboring each of these 12 self-resistance gene families.
+In order to identify bacterial type I PKS biosynthetic gene clusters (BGCs) harboring a self-resistance copy of the target gene, we curated a list of known antibacterial self-resistance genes co-localized with the type I PKS BGCs by (a) automated mining of annotated gene clusters in the MIBiG database, and (b) manual literature search..
+We identified 16 clusters harboring one of 12 experimentally verified self-resistance proteins, spanning polyketides, non-ribosomal peptides and their hybrids, terpenes, ribosomally synthesized and post-translationally modified peptides (RiPPs) and aminocumarins (Table 1). lists the number of clusters harboring each of these 12 self-resistance gene families.

-Out of all 1816 deposited in MIBiG, 176 have been to have antibacterial activity.
+Out of all 1816 deposited in MIBiG, 176 have been annotated to have antibacterial activity.
 16 of these 176 harbor a modified target gene, which was experimentally validated to be the self-resistance gene.
-Thus, in total, 10% of the clusters encode antibiotics, of which 10% harbor a modified target as the self-resistance gene.
+Thus, in total, at least 10% of the clusters encode antibiotics, of which 10% harbor a modified target as the self-resistance gene.
 9 out these 16 clusters are type I PKSs or type I PKS hybrids, which accounts for 1.22% of all type I PKS clusters deposited in MIBiG.
 Of all clusters deposited into MIBiG, only 0.88% have a characterized self-resistance gene that belongs to the same family as the target gene.
 These numbers suggest that (1) most natural product producers do not produce antibiotics.
 Currently, we have limited understanding to what all these clusters are encoding [REFS]; (2) we have characterized only a fraction of the self-resistance genes, but there are many more to be discovered; (3) the self-resistance mechanism through target modification is rare in nature and most producers protect themselves from the antibacterial compounds by either drug efflux or compound modification; (4) it is possible that the self-resistance gene is not co-localized with the biosynthetic genes.
 This phenomenon has been observed for the streptolydigin biosynthetic gene cluster: it inhibits the beta subunit of RNA polymerase (RNA PolB) and there is a self-resistance RNA polB gene outside of the cluster in the natural producer Streptomyces lydicus, located Xkb away from a KS domain (Marina Sánchez-Hidalgo et al 2010).

 Expanding the repertoire of type I PKS gene clusters harboring one of the 12 known self-resistance genes

 We performed a BLAST search of KS homologs in all NCBI databases using 8 diverse KS domain sequences as queries.
-We ran antiSMASH on all positive NCBI records and made a database of all proteins contained in clusters annotated as type I PKSThen we performed a BLAST search of all 12 experimentally validated self-resistance protein sequences against our protein database to identify which clusters harbor a putative self-resistance gene.
+We ran antiSMASH on all positive NCBI records and made a database of all proteins contained in ~30,000 clusters annotated as type I PKS.
+Then we performed a BLAST search of all 12 experimentally validated self-resistance protein sequences against our protein database to identify which clusters harbor a putative self-resistance gene.
 Lastly, we extracted all clusters in which the putative self-resistance gene is less than 10kB away from a KS domain.

 Validation of the [ACRONYM] approach